Danny Swanson: St Johnstone (second spell)

 After just five months with Hearts, Swanson signed for his former side St Johnstone in February 2016 on an 18-month deal.

 In April 2017, Swanson brought St Johnstone in to disrepute after becoming involved in an on-pitch brawl with teammate Ricky Foster.
 Both players were suspended by the club and were subsequently fined four weeks' wages.

 Hibernian

 On 25 April 2017, Hibernian announced that they had signed Swanson on a pre-contract agreement.
 Injuries restricted his appearances for Hibs in the first part of the 2017/18 season.
 Swanson was linked with a return to St Johnstone in January 2018, but he decided against this.
 His contract with Hibs was cancelled on 31 August 2018.

 St Johnstone (third spell)

 After his release from Hibernian, Swanson resigned for St Johnstone in September 2018, stating that he was "at his happiest" whilst playing for the Perth club.
 He was released by the club in May 2020.

 East Fife

 On 30 July 2020, Danny Swanson signed for East Fife, on a two-year deal.

+Cowdenbeath

+After 2.5 years without competitive football, on 6 September 2024 Swanson signed with Cowdenbeath in the fifth-tier Lowland Football League.